Gearbox-protocol/dev-docs/pages/bots/overview.md

 To get a better idea of how to write bots, we recommend checking our tutorials:
 * [Limit orders](limit-orders), an example of permissionlessly executable bot.
+* [Account manager](account-manager), an example of bot with permissioned execution.